I'm sorry I'm late getting the show started, ladies and gentlemen.

 Retaliation doesn't work.

-So the point is, yeah, the people who murdered the Israeli athletes at Munich and the Olympics in 70s, yeah, they were bad, but what the Israelis did going after them only made it worse.
+So the point is, yeah, the people who murdered the Israeli athletes at Munich and the Olympics in 70, yeah, they were bad, but what the Israelis did going after them only made it worse.

-And so the whole notion that, and Spielberg's apparent attempt here is to is to solve the Middle East crisis with a movie.
+And so the whole notion that, and Spielberg's apparent attempt here is to, is to solve the Middle East crisis with a movie.

-And you've got other movies that are being made about 9-11 that are going to try to humanize these people.
+So then you've got other movies that are being made about 9-11 that are going to try to humanize these people.

 There is an ongoing effort by the left in this country to humanize the people that strap bombs on their kids and send them on the buses to blow up innocent people, to humanize people who hijack airplanes, kill the pilots, and fly them into the World Trade Center in the Pentagon.

-There's an ongoing effort by the left to humanize these people and try to make them look like they have a genuine grievance, and this is an outgrowth of their behavior.
+There's an ongoing effort by the left to humanize these people and try to make them look like they have a genuine grievance.

-So we've got people in the in the Democratic Party who are trying to handcuff our ability to win this war against the enemy, handcuff our ability to get news from them and information from them and interrogations, handcuff our ability to even fight this enemy.
+So we've got people in the Democratic Party who are trying to handcuff our ability to win this war against the enemy, handcuff our ability to get news from them and information from them and interrogations, handcuff our ability to even fight this enemy.

 There's a whole lot of things going on here.

-There's an effort being made by the left in this country to totally weaken this nation's ability to defend itself and to go even further, there is an effort being made to establish that the United States is responsible for all that is happening to it by this particular enemy.
+And to go even further, there is an effort being made to establish that the United States is responsible for all that is happening to it by this particular enemy.

-That's only going to exacerbate the white supremacists, it's only going to make them matter.
+That's only going to exacerbate the white supremacists.

 That's not the way to solve this.